The Intersection of Agile and Serverless

 Adopting AWS Serverless empowers small teams to fully embrace Agile practices by offloading infrastructure management, allowing focus on delivering value.
 While it requires adapting to event-driven, distributed systems, flexible architectures enable transitions.

-25 days ago • 5 min read
+2 months ago • 5 min read

 By Maik Wiesmüller